-Based on the overall conclusions of monitoring along South Fork Big Pine Creek, the Charles/McGinnis Site has met the required monitoring protocols for the first formal year of monitoring.
-Localized areas of active bank scour and erosion exist.
+Based on the overall conclusions of monitoring along South Fork Big Pine Creek, the Charles/McGinnis Site has not met the required monitoring protocols for the second year of monitoring.
+Areas of severe bank scour and erosion exist.
 These areas should be assessed by the Mitigation Review Team to determine if remedial actions are warranted.
-These areas and all other areas will continue to be monitored during 2004.

-Based on information obtained from the USGS, the Charles/McGinnis Site has met the required hydrologic monitoring protocols.
-Vegetative success criteria has also been met for the first year of monitoring.
+Based on information obtained from the U.S. Geological Survey (USGS), the Charles/ McGinnis Site has experienced more than ten bankfull events between 1999 and 2004, well beyond the protocols required for hydrologic monitoring.
+However, the stream has experienced de-stabilization throughout several sections of the reach.
+Vegetative success criteria have been met for the second year of monitoring.
 No biological sampling has been conducted to-date.
 It is unknown whether or not this sampling will be conducted as part of overall monitoring activities.